pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 This document aims to provide extensions to the NTS Key Exchange sessions that allow an implementation of a pool for NTS that

   - Is usable without changes to client,
-  - Avoids constrainging the downstream time source's cookie format,
+  - Avoids constraining the downstream time source's cookie format,
   - Avoids downstream time sources having potential access to all traffic.

 # Conventions and Definitions